Michèle Mouton: Personal life and legacy

 While announcing her retirement from rallying, Mouton stated her intention to start a family with Corsican sports journalist Claude Guarnieri.
 She had her daughter Jessie (Jessica) in 1987.
 Mouton credited her father Pierre's support as the secret for her success: "He loved driving.
 He loved fast cars.
 And I think he would have loved to do what I did.
 He was a prisoner of war for five years and when he came back he never had the opportunity to compete.
 But he came to all the rallies I did.
 And my mother came, too."

 Mouton states that in her mind she did not try to beat her male rivals, but to be at their level.
 She noted that in rallying, time is the most important thing.
 David Evans of Autosport described her as "motorsport's most successful ever female driver".
 Rally journalist and historian Graham Robson credits Mouton, along with Pat Moss, as "the driver by whom all other females measure their skills and achievements".
 Mouton and Moss were of different eras and did not compete directly against each other, although they both appeared at the 1973 Monte Carlo Rally where Mouton co-drove.
 In 1985, they swapped cars in a private test session with Moss driving the Quattro and Mouton an Austin-Healey 3000.
 Stirling Moss regarded Mouton as "one of the best", and Niki Lauda described her as a "superwoman".

 In 2011, Mouton was made knight of the Legion of Honour (Légion d'honneur) by French President Nicolas Sarkozy.
 At the 50th International Emmy Awards in 2022, the documentary Queen of Speed about Mouton's rise to the top of rallying in the 1980s was awarded an Emmy for the Best Sports Documentary.

+In 2024, Mouton was awarded the first ever FIA lifetime achievement award.